aman207/Simple-Crypto-Dicord-Bot/README.md

 pip3 install -r requirements.txt
 ```

+Create a new application on the Discord developers portal and create a bot token.
+Paste your token at the end of `main.py`

 ## Commands
+- `${coin}`: Enter your coin by name or symbol preceeded by a `$`.
+Example `$bitcoin` or `$btc`
-- `$help`:- Informes the user which coins/tokens are supported and how to call their prices
+- `$help`: Informes the user which coins/tokens are supported and how to call their prices
-- `$trending`:- Provides the top 7 trending search coins/tokens
+- `$trending`: Provides the top 7 trending search coins/tokens
-- `$market_dominance`:- Returns a list of the most dominant coins in terms of overall market cap percentage
+- `$market_dominance`: Returns a list of the most dominant coins in terms of overall market cap percentage

 ## Demo
 XRP |  Bitcoin